stub42/postgresql-charm/README.md

 ### the client service provides:

 - `database`: Optional.
 The name of the database to use.
 The postgresql service will create it if necessary.
+If your charm sets this, then it must wait until a matching `database` value is presented on the PostgreSQL side of the relation (ie. `relation-get database` returns the value you set).
 - `roles`: Optional.
 A comma separated list of database roles to grant the database user.
 Typically these roles will have been granted permissions to access the tables and other database objects.
 Do not grant permissions